How to Stop Arguing

 We all have different ways of handling conflict.
 Some rush in ready to fight, others do everything they can to avoid confrontation hoping it will resolve itself.
 Some are quick to give up their own needs to appease, while others take a more roundabout approach working indirectly to solve a problem.

 Yet conflict is an inevitable, natural part of life.
-Our ability to handle disagreements skillfully can be the difference between a healthy marriage and a divorce, between a successful professional career and a dead-end job.
-Poor communication is one of the primary reasons couples split up.
-Professionally, 85% of job success comes from having strong “soft skills” like communication and relationship building.
+Our ability to handle disagreements skillfully can be the difference between a healthy marriage and a painful rupture, and between growth at work and chronic frustration.
+Poor communication is a primary reasons couples split up, while strong “soft skills” like communication and relationship-building often shape our success.

 These six principles can help you get out of a rut in a relationship, so you can stop having the same, tired arguments over and over again.